bparanj/crystal/electronics/book/circuits.md

 ## Six Component Circuits

-Yes, six-component circuits allow for even more functionality and refinement.
+six-component circuits allow for even more functionality and refinement.
 Here are some examples:

 ### 1. 555 Timer PWM Generator
    - Components: 555 Timer IC, Two Resistors (R1, R2), Two Capacitors (C1, C2), and a Diode (D)